jadecobra/python_tdd_exercises/source/data_structures/dictionaries.rst

     )

   the terminal shows passing tests, because ``dict(key='value')`` and ``{'key': 'value'}`` are 2 ways of representing the same thing
-* I can add another test to confirm, even though it repeats the 2 tests above
+* I can add another test to make sure, even though it repeats the 2 tests above

   .. code-block:: python